Lambs Club Building: Hotel

 The building was converted into the Chatwal New York hotel in the 2000s and was expanded to ten stories.
-The hotel had 83 guestrooms when it opened; by the late 2010s, the hotel had 76 units.
+The hotel had 83 guestrooms when it opened; by the 2020s, the hotel had 76 units.
 As part of the hotel conversion, the interior was redesigned in a modern Art Deco style.
 The auditorium on the third and fourth stories was demolished because it was badly deteriorated, but other components of the old clubhouse were preserved, such as the second-floor memorial alcove and some of the decorative details.
 There is a cocktail bar in the modern-day hotel's lobby.
 The first and second stories contain a two-level restaurant called the Lambs Club, which is owned separately from the hotel.
 The restaurant space retains many of the original design elements, such as a large fireplace, red banquettes, and portraits of the Lambs' shepherds; it also has modern design elements, including red benches that are patterned after Broadway theaters' seats.
 There is a 60-seat bar on its second floor, covering 2500 ft2.

 The corridors leading to the guestrooms on the upper stories were redecorated in red, blue, or brown when the building was converted into a hotel.
 The guestrooms generally contain travel-themed decorations, inspired by suitcase and luggage manufacturer Malletier.
 The rooms contain suede walls and leather-paneled closets; each unit also had a stereo system, flat-screen TVs, and DVD players.
 Some of the rooms have private terraces that overlook the street.
 In addition, each room has a large writing desk, wardrobe, and nightstand.
 The guest bathrooms have marble paneling and heated toilet seats, as well as illuminated mirrors that double as televisions.
 The penthouse unit, named for the Barrymore family, comprises two suites, one of which has a spiral staircase leading to a roof terrace that overlooks the Belasco Theatre.

 The rooms have 24-hour butler service, and each floor is served by its own butler.
-The hotel also has a "pet wardrobe supervisor" who creates wardrobes for guests' pets.
-The hotel's other amenities include two plunge pools, a Jacuzzi, and a spa with three treatment rooms, as well as a saltwater lap pool.
-There is a small 24-hour fitness center next to the spa.
+The hotel also has a "pet wardrobe supervisor" who creates wardrobes for guests' pets, in addition to a babysitting service.
+The hotel's other amenities include two plunge pools, a saltwater lap pool, a Jacuzzi, and a spa with three treatment rooms, There is a small fitness center next to the spa.
 The hotel has two meeting spaces: a 1500 ft2 meeting room called the Stage Room, which could accommodate 120 people, and a 600 ft2 meeting suite called the Stanford White Studio, which could fit 40 people.
 The meeting rooms contain wooden finishes, as well as elliptical wine cellars that complement the doors in each room.